GodzikLab/Embedding-Sequencer/README.md

 ## Key Components / Explanation

-### HDF Files & Clustering Pool
+### HDF Files

 In order to cluster the embeddings into letters, the method uses a <ins>clustering pool</ins> of preselected proteins with locations of interest.
 The embeddings of the pool are clustered into letters, optimized to identify a repeating pattern at each of the locations of interest.

 For example, the hTLR pool is optimized to find leucine-rich repeats.
 It has 7 letters/clusters and uses the 'FEDED' pattern to identify repeats in the cluster-label sequence.
-This information is stored as an HDF file to avoid reclustering the pool for each instance of use and to maintain consistency across the letters.
+The embeddings, clustering information, and pattern is stored in the HDF file to avoid reclustering the pool for each instance of use and to maintain consistency across the letters.

 ### The Find Flag (-f)

 As mentioned, the script can find locations of interests in the protein sequence using the pattern defined in the HDF file.
-This function is disabled by default and needs the '-f' find flag to be used.
+The pattern search function is disabled by default and uses the '-f' find flag to be activated.
+The output of the FASTA file contains line breaks to reflect where the pattern was found and adds text in the gene description expressing how many were found.

-This modifies the output of the FASTA file with line breaks to reflect where the pattern was found.
+In the current iteration, the program will discard found patterns if it fails to find more than 2 and will additionally make an attempt to find the initial segment, which generally tends to have a slightly different cluster-label pattern.

 ### The Print Flag (-p)